Microsoft DOS ren and rename

 The ren and rename commands are internal commands that are available in the below Microsoft operating systems.

 Ren and rename syntax

 Renames a file/directory or files/directories.

 REN [drive:][path][directoryname1 | filename1] [directoryname2 | filename2]

-Note that you cannot specify a new drive or path for your destination.
+Note: You cannot specify a new drive or path for the destination of the renamed file.

 Ren and rename examples

 rename c:\computer hope